The Amex EveryDay® Preferred Credit Card from American Express

 This card requires excellent credit.
 If you have any notable credit blemishes, you’re unlikely to be approved.

 - Very Nice Intro APR Promotion.
 The EveryDay Preferred Card’s 12-month 0% balance transfer and purchase promotion is very nice for people who need to make large upfront purchases without worrying about interest accumulating from day one, and for people with existing high-interest card balances.
-Capital One Quicksilver Cash Rewards Credit Card‘s intro APR promotion only lasts for a limited time, while the Barclaycard CashForward™ World Mastercard®‘s (note: this offer is no longer available) intro promotion lasts 15 months from sign-up.
+Capital One Quicksilver Cash Rewards Credit Card‘s intro APR promotion only lasts for a limited time, while the Barclaycard CashForward™ World Mastercard®‘s (note: this offer is no longer available) intro promotion lasts 15 months from account opening.

 - Generous Frequent Spender Bonus.
 If you use EveryDay Preferred as your primary credit card, it’s entirely possible to make more than 30 individual purchases per billing period.
 If you can manage that, even on the last day of the period, you’re handsomely rewarded with a 50% bonus on all points earned from day one.
 That works out to 4.5 points per $1 at the grocery store (up to $6,000 spent per year), an unlimited 3 points per $1 spent on gas, and an unlimited 1.5 points per $1 on everything else.
 Chase Freedom and Barclaycard CashForward don’t offer this sort of frequent spender benefit, which can be incredibly valuable if fully utilized.